Candice Brown has been named winner of the last series of The Great British Bake Off to air on the BBC.

 The PE teacher, 31, took the title ahead of rivals Jane Beedle and Andrew Smyth and said it was the biggest moment of her life so far.

 The final marked the last time Mary Berry will serve as a judge and Mel Giedroyc and Sue Perkins as hosts before judge Paul Hollywood moves with the show to Channel 4.

-After the winner was announced at a celebration attended by the family and friends of the three finalists, as well as the nine bakers knocked out in previous rounds, Candice admitted: "When they said my name that means more to me than anyone will ever realise.
+After the winner was announced at a celebration attended by the family and friends of the three finalists, as well as the other nine bakers knocked out in previous rounds, Brown admitted: "When they said my name that means more to me than anyone will ever realise.